strg-at/paper-rl-semantic-trajectories-python/README.md

 This will compute the embeddings using Glove C code, and will output a `vectors.txt` file.

 #### Running on GPU

+> [!WARNING]
+> We currently do not recommend to run GloVe on GPU, as this code is not well tested and optimized.
+The pure C original implementation is fast enough, and even faster, in most cases.

 For this, you will need the `evaluating_trajectories/experiments/train_glove_embeddings.py` script.
 Run it with: